 - Bachelor of Science in Nursing application.
 The BSN application is only available on this webpage during the application cycles.

-- Copy of receipt of payment of the separate $25 non-refundable selected admission BSN application fee payable at the PHSC College Store.
+- Payment of the separate $25 non-refundable selected admission BSN application fee payable in WISE after your application has been submitted.

 - Clear, enlarged copy of current driver’s license.